 Tip #4: For a BLAT when tomatoes are out of season, try subbing in jarred roasted red peppers.
 Obviously then it’s not a BLAT, but it’s really good, and better than styrofoam textured tomatoes.

-- Green or red leaf lettuce are my favorites for 2 reasons.
-First up they’re widely available, and secondly they hold up well in a lettuce wrap.
+- Green or red leaf lettuces are my favorite for 2 reasons.
+First up they’re widely available, and secondly, they hold up well in a lettuce wrap.

-How to roll these BLAT Chicken Lettuce Wraps with Ranch Mayo in parchment:
+How to roll these BLT Lettuce Wraps in parchment paper

 - Start by cutting/tearing a sheet of parchment paper about 2 1/2′ long.